 Protect your assets: Always make sure your images, assets, and client information are secure from online theft.

 Accident-proof the shoot: If you're in a studio, make sure cords are taped to the floor or tucked away.
 If you're outdoors, make sure you scout the area first for any hazards to you, or your clients.

 Not only do precautionary steps like these make it easier to obtain photography business insurance, but you should be doing them anyway as a general good business practice.

 How Much Does Photography Business Insurance Cost?

-Comparing Photography Business Insurance Quotes
+Finding and Comparing Photography Business Insurance Quotes